 1.27.
-The Guide includes illustrative figures, a list of definitions, references, and annexes.
+The Guide includes illustrative figures, a glossary, a bibliography and annexes.
 Words are used with the spellings and meanings assigned to them by the Concise Oxford Dictionary.
 The English text is the authoritative version.

 RELATIONSHIP TO OTHER STANDARDS